Skip to Content

 This is worth repeating… Make reservations far in advance for hotels, rental cars, restaurants and activities.

-Popular restaurants, like the oceanfront Mala Tavern and Honu in Maui, book up early.
-We couldn’t get a table at all at Mama’s Fish House this trip – they’re booked out months in advance.
+Popular restaurants book up early.
+On our last trip to Maui, we couldn’t get a table at all at Mama’s Fish House – they were booked out months in advance.

 There are many great Hawaii guides out there.

-Lonely Planet has a “Best Of Hawaii” guide, as well as comprehensive individual guides for each island.
+Lonely Planet also covers the best of Hawaii in comprehensive individual guides for each island.
 They’re known for digging into hidden treasures and offering insider tips and honest reviews for all budgets.

 Before you go, it’s fun to learn a few words from the Hawaiian language to help in basic situations.